 Gardens and Bulb Planting

 This year sees the celebrity gardener Andy Sturgeon redesigning the gardens as part of the Hall’s 300th Birthday celebrations.
 As part of this Beningbrough Hall is planting 300,000 bulbs.
 They are calling for volunteers to help with this.
 I think this would be a lovely activity for older children to get involved, see others working together and learn at the same time.
+At the same time kids can learn about the benefits of native planting as well.
+For example in the US kids in Oklahoma are thought to work with Oklahoma native plants.

 I do make it my mission to visit the café or tearoom in all the places we go.
 Well, there might be cake, right?
 Beningbrough’s café does not disappoint and has a nice selection of cakes and drinks.
 The main stand out feature is their courtyard picnic garden, lovely to sit in on a warm day, with a patch of grass in the middle too for the children to roll around on.